 Growing up, my mother always told me, “If you want to see how a man will treat you, watch how he treats his mother.”

 Man, that is so true.
-A man who is sweet and generous with his mother will be sweet and generous (and other things!) with you.
+A man who is sweet and generous with his mother will most likely be sweet and generous (and other things!) with you.

 10. Others have warned you about him.

 You can’t always believe what others say, but if you’re noticing a pattern of people warning you about this guy then I would advise you to pay attention.
-Pay attention to things like:
+Ask yourself questions like:

 - Who are these people in relation to your boyfriend?
 Does that make them credible?